 Psychosomatic medicine fellows are trained to utilize the bio-psycho-social model and to become familiar with a variety of treatment modalities including pharmacological, cognitive–behavioral and family interventions.
 We believe that consultation-liaison contributes an essential element to medicine’s multidisciplinary teamwork approach.

 We advocate for the special needs of mentally ill patients in non-psychiatric medical care settings and improve the care of medically ill patients by reducing emotional barriers to care.

 Our casework is usually complex and challenging.
 Los Angeles County and Keck Hospitals are centers of excellence for state-of-the-art clinical care, education and research.
 We value completeness, accuracy and an appropriately nuanced analysis in each and every consultation, and provide fellows the time and resources to meet these expectations.
-Training is oriented toward preparing fellows for practice in an area of psychiatry specific to psychosomatic medicine with leadership opportunities in teaching and scholarship within our subspecialty.
+Training is oriented toward preparing fellows for practice in an area of psychiatry specific to consultation-liaison psychiatry with leadership opportunities in teaching and scholarship within our subspecialty.

 LAC+USC Medical Center is a 600-bed, publicly funded county hospital and tertiary care center offering full medical, surgical, emergency and intensive care services.
 Rotations at LAC+USC allow trainees to see patients on a variety of medical and surgical services and practice consultation-liaison psychiatry within the context of a large hospital system that has a culturally rich and highly diverse patient population.

 Keck Hospital has rotations that allow trainees to see patients on a variety of medical and surgical services and practice consultation-liaison psychiatry within the context of a private hospital system that houses multiple subspecialties that are integrated into the multi-hospital system.